 Toronto: University of Toronto Press, 2020.

 Why do Canadians consume?
-This book answers this question by bringing housewives' consumer interests to the fore.
-At the beginning of the 1900s, most women were excluded from both formal politics and paid employment.
+This book answers this question by bringing women's consumer interests to the fore.
+At the beginning of the 1900s, most women were excluded from politics and paid employment.
 As a result, many turned toward shopping and consumption.
-They sought solutions in material goods to isolation, unhappiness, and hardship.
+They sought solutions to isolation, unhappiness, and hardship in the marketplace.
 Along the way, they politicized consumption.

 Vancouver: UBC Press, 2011.